ingandresadame/block-facebook-friends/README.md

 5.- Open https://mbasic.facebook.com/YOUR_FACEBOOK_USERNAME/friends

+6.- Facebook Should be in English or Spanish.

-6.- The extension will do it's job.
+7.- The extension will do it's job.

-7.- That's it.
+8.- That's it.

 Notes: